An algebra for covariant observers in de Sitter space: Introduction

 In section \ref{sec:algbera}, we construct the algebra for a covariant observer $\O$.
 We begin by quantizing the classical parameter space $(\phi,s,t)$ to form the Hilbert space $\HH_\O=L^2({SO(1,2)})$ that serves as a QRF, with the state $\ket{\phi,s,t}_\O$ describing an observer localized at the point specified by $(\phi,s,t)$.
 Inspired by the timelike tube theorem, we propose that an observer can access QFT modes within the associated static patch, and is equipped with a clock and a boost Hamiltonian to measure time and evolve along its geodesic.
+We then introduce an action that model a covariant observer, in which the observer’s geodesic is treated as a quantum degree of freedom through the quantization of the conserved charges associated with de Sitter isometries.
 When multiple covariant observers $\O_a,\O_b,\cdots$ are present, we propose that $\O_a$ can access the algebraic degrees of freedom of $\O_b$ associated with the portion of the latter's trajectory that lies within $\O_a$'s static patch.
 The resulting $dS$-invariant subalgebra is an averaged version of the modular crossed product algebra, shown to be of type \Rmnum{2} by constructing a faithful normal trace.
 We also construct the physical Hilbert space via group averaging and identify the algebra’s representation, finding it faithful if and only if at least one other covariant observer is present.

-In section \ref{sec:entropy} is devoted to the study of entropy of semiclassical states.
+Section \ref{sec:entropy} is devoted to the study of entropy of semiclassical states.
 By imposing a UV cutoff in QFT, and proposing a sensible quantum generalization of the first law for fluctuating region along with a fluctuating number of internal degrees of freedom, we demonstrate that the algebraic entropy coincides with the generalized entropy.
 Our methodology in this section systematically follows the procedure well-established in \cite{DeVuyst:2024fxc,DeVuyst:2024khu}, closely mirroring the steps detailed in \cite{Kirklin:2024gyl}.

 In section \ref{sec:higher dimension} we outline the generalization to higher-dimensional $dS_d$ spacetime.
-In this case, the symmetry group requires that an observer carries not only a clock but also a orthogonal frame to constitute a complete QRF.
+In this case, the symmetry group requires that an observer carries not only a clock but also an orthogonal frame to constitute a complete QRF.
 We extend our previous measurement proposals accordingly, to that an observer can now also access the orientation of other observers' orthogonal frames within its own static patch.

 We leave section \ref{conclusion} for an outline of our main results, several promising directions, and comparison with other existing works relevant to our study.